apache/nuttx/configs/metro-m4/README.txt

     There is a placeholder from the SAML21, but it is currently stubbed out in the Make.defs file.
 Configuration options in the board.h header file are bogus and also just cloned from the SAML21.

   2018-07-29:  Clock configuration logic now complete.  board.h
     configuration options still need to be verified.
 Unverified SERCOM USART, SPI, I2C, Port configuration, and DMA support have been added.
     I still have no hardware in hand to test.

   2018-07-20:  Brought in the USB driver from the SAML21.
 It is the same
     USB IP with only small differences.
 There a a few, small open issues still to be resolved.

   2018-08-01:  Hardware in hand.
 Initial attempts to program the board
-    using a Segger J-Link connected via SWD were unsuccessful.
-I believe that the FLASH is locked.
+    using a Segger J-Link connected via SWD were unsuccessful because the Metro M4 comes with an application in FLASH and the FLASH locked.
 See "Unlocking FLASH with J-Link Commander" below.
 After unlocking the FLASH, I was able to successfully write the NuttX image.

     Unfortunately, the board seems to have become unusable after the first NuttX image was written to FLASH.
 I am unable to connect the JTAG